Recently, an individual with a Vicodin addiction relayed the following story about buying Vicodin online via an Internet pharmacy:

 He sent the money and immediately could not track down the company.
 He was in a panic for two days when the representative finally called him.
 They explained that the wrong package was sent out and was being held at an undisclosed location.
 There were actually over 300 pills in the order instead of the original 90.
 As a way to “make good” on the problem, the rep said that if Paul would wire another $300 to the company he could have ALL the pills at a low price.

-Again yes, once again, Paul trusted them and sent the money.
+Again, yes, once again, Paul trusted them and sent the money.
 He had now spent $700 plus the Western Union fees.
 He waited for his package the next day.

 But the next day came and went and no Vicodin arrived.
 Paul called and called but could reach nobody at the company.
 He left kind messages and rude messages.
 He simply BEGGED for someone to contact him!

 Paul began to notice all kinds of holes in the agent’s story.
-He couldn’t mention what department he worked for or provide a badge number.
+The “agent” couldn’t mention what department he worked for or provide a badge number.
 Paul decided to play along for a bit.
 Then the “agent” delivered the final insult: he told Paul that all charges would be dropped if he could send a Western Union of $3,800 to settle his case out of court.
 The only other choice was jail.

-So not only had these people stolen $700 from him, they had the gaul to run another flimsy scam hoping to prey upon his fear of going to jail and never seeing his family again.
+So not only had these people stolen $700 from him, they had the nerve to run another flimsy scam hoping to prey upon his fear of going to jail and never seeing his family again.

 Once Paul had heard enough he hung up.
 He had lost his money and his dignity and that was enough for one day.

+Online Vicodin scams and phone-order Vicodin scams like this one occur often.
 Have you had a similar experience?
 Let us know.
 And if you’re struggling with Vicodin addiction, contact a drug rehab program in your area and get the help you need today.